 Homework will sometimes be set through Complete Maths.

-MathsPad is another highly valuable resource - with tasks linked to number, geometry, algebra and statistics topics.
+Tasks linked to number, geometry, algebra and statistics topics.

 Homework will sometimes be set through MathsPad.